gyshgx868/feature-graph-learning/README.md

 This repository is the official MATLAB implementation of the following paper:

-Wei Hu, Xiang Gao, Gene Cheung, Zongming Guo, "Feature Graph Learning for 3D Point Cloud Denoising," IEEE Transactions on Signal Processing (TSP), February, 2020.
+Wei Hu, Xiang Gao, Gene Cheung, Zongming Guo, "Feature Graph Learning for 3D Point Cloud Denoising," accepted to IEEE Transactions on Signal Processing (TSP), March, 2020.

 # Usage